Rain Leader Maintenance & Storm Water Management Keep Your Basement Dry

 Are there pipes emerging from the ground near your downspouts?
 This is the most obvious indicator of a home’s rain leader system.
 If connected properly, your downspouts should be running into these pipes.
 Many older homes have abandoned rain leader systems.
 They are usually disconnected from downspouts, filled with concrete, or buried.
 It is often possible to restore function to a neglected rain leader system, but in some cases, replacement is necessary.

 Many houses constructed before the 1950s have a rain leader system.
 It was a standard practice to add rain leaders to homes back then, especially if the grading around the building was not ideal.
 Rain leaders became necessary features of larger estates.
 A special system was – and still is – necessary to handle the sheer volume of rain water coming off of a large home’s roof.
 Rain leaders handle this water, moving it away from the basement and foundation.
 Some of these homes may even have separate connections to the municipal stormwater drainage system.
 Instead of discharging into the yard, these carry rain water to a city or county storm drain.
-In rare instances, some rain leaders even tie in to a home’s sewer.
-This is no longer allowed, and needs correction to meet current code requirements.
+In rare instances, some rain leaders even tie into a home’s sewer.
+This is no longer allowed and needs correction to meet current code requirements.

 Rain leader repair

 Rain leaders are a frequently forgotten facet of home maintenance.
 Most homeowners don’t know they have rain leaders – or what they are – until they stop working.
-The best time to maintain or repair your rain leaders though, is before water floods your basement.
+The best time to maintain or repair your rain leaders though is before water floods your basement.
 We are often called out to do a leak detection test because of a wet basement or problematic basement stairwell drain.
 Then we discover that the problem stems from a damaged or clogged rain leader.

 Most homeowners are not aware of their rain leaders’ condition.
 We always suggest a thorough initial investigation of the system.
 This helps determine what problems are present in the pipes and are affecting the home.
 An initial investigation starts with a diagnostic camera inspection.
 This enables us to judge the condition of all drains and pipes in the system.
 We use pipe locating technology to trace their locations and connections on the property.
 After we establish a clear picture of the rain leader network, we are able to take the next steps.
 Each of the problem areas undergoes a drain clean and flushing.
 If the drain clean is not successful, more extensive work needs to occur.
-Next steps can include work such as pipe jetting or physical repair of the pipe.
+The next steps can include work such as pipe jetting or physical repair of the pipe.
 Pipe jetting is a common practice that can remove debris and clogs from rain leaders.
-In the event that a pipe is cracked or damaged, excavation and repair is necessary.
+In the event that a pipe is cracked or damaged, excavation and repair are necessary.

 It is very rare for rain leaders to need complete replacement.
 Often, only one or two sections of pipe need physical repair.
 The rest of the system can then have service reinstated by a drain clean and flushing.
 Rain leader maintenance pricing begins at just $350.
 Pricing increases from that point depending on the complexity of the system.
 We are happy to create a pricing estimate for larger homes to help you understand what costs will ensue.